Chicago, IL Four Seasons Hotel November 13 - 14, 2014

 - Annual EEO update of Supreme Court and significant appellate court cases and their application and implications for employment law practitioners, and prospects for new anti-discrimination laws and enforcement actions in the second Obama Administration;

-- Complex wage and hour issues, covering the latest Supreme Court decisions including their impact on certification questions, the fluctuating workweek method in light of Ransom, the growing wave of cases involving interns and independent contractors, settling these cases and much more;
+- Annual wage and hour Update, covering the latest Supreme Court decisions including Sandifer v.
+United States Steel Corporation, the growing wave of cases involving interns and independent contractors, settling these cases and much more;

-- Examination of the continued surge in Retaliation and Whistleblowing, including what is protected activity, hidden lessons learned from Nassar, and all the current hot topics in this area, with separate focus on the explosion of whistleblower legislation and recent Dodd Frank and Sarbanes-Oxley issues;
+- Examination of complex Retaliation and Whistleblowing claims, including what is protected activity, hidden lessons learned from Nassar, and all the current hot topics in this area, with separate focus on the explosion of whistleblower legislation and recent Dodd Frank and Sarbanes-Oxley issues following Lawson v.
+FMR;

 - Analysis of key legal, technology and HR issues in the virtual world of the e-workplace, covering Privacy, Access and Security in the Era of "The Cloud, Social Media and BYOD;